mascanho/VoiDo/README.md

 **Controls:**

 - **Navigate**: `Up`/`Down` arrow keys or `k`/`j`.
+- **Fuzzy Search**:
+  - `i`: Focus the search input field.
+Type to filter todos dynamically.
+The filter persists as long as text is in the input.
+  - `Esc`: Unfocus the search input field.
+The current filter will remain active if there is text in the search bar.
 - **View Details**: `Enter` to open the details modal for the selected todo.
 - **Change Status**:
   - `p`: Mark as "Pending".